Vitamin A Diet: 5 Foods That May Help Boost Vitamin A Intake

 2. Dairy Products

-Whether it's milk or other dairy products, vitamin A is the one component that you will find in dairy products.
-So you can indulge in milk, plant-based milk, yoghurt and cheese for vitamin A.
+Whether it's milk or other dairy products, vitamin A is a key component you'll find in dairy products.
+So, you can indulge in milk, plant-based milk, yoghurt, and cheese for a dose of vitamin A. The best part?
+You can explore a wide range of delicious options like yoghurt bowls and milkshakes that are just a click away - order them online and enjoy in the comfort of your home!

 3. Broccoli

-Broccoli is the most nutrient-dense vegetable available.
-This nutrient-dense vegetable is high in protein, vitamin C, vitamin A, and calcium.
-Salads and soups are also delicious ways to enjoy it.
+Broccoli is one of the most nutrient-dense vegetables available.
+It is high in vitamin C, vitamin A and calcium, and also contains a significant amount of protein.
+Salads and soups are delicious ways to enjoy it.

 4. Bell Peppers